-After school study hall is available from 3:50 to 4:20.
+After school study hall is available from 3:50 to 4:20 daily other than the last day of the week.
 Students are encouraged to make use of this opportunity to gain extra help in academic skills and the completion of class work.
 The faculty reserves the right to keep students after school for work completion.